tart/tartJS/Validator/README.md

 * has.maxLength(string, value) : Checks string for max length
 * has.minlength(string, value) : Checks string for min length
 * has.minValue(number, value) : Cheks number for its min value
-* has.axValue(number, value) : Cheks number for its max value
+* has.maxValue(number, value) : Cheks number for its max value